LDY681/CITS5503-labs/CITS5503_Template_Labs1-5.md

 }
 ```

 Because policy parameter only takes in JSON string, our policy is in JSON format.
-Open the bucket.policy.json
+Open the bucket.policy.json, load the json file with `json.load()` and then convert it into string with `json.dumps()`, finally call `s3.put_bucket_policy()` to apply the policy to our bucket.

 ```
 # addpolicy.py
 import boto3